kyamagu/matlab-sqlite3-driver/README.md

     sqlite3.close(db_id)
     sqlite3.close()

-The close operation closes the connection to the database specified by the connection id `db_id`.
+The close operation closes connection to the database specified by the connection id `db_id`.
 When `db_id` is omitted, the last opened connection is closed.